 The results obtained by using multi discriminant analysis on the holdout sample are presented in Table 3 above.
-In one year prior to bankruptcy that is Year-1, observed non-bankrupt cases are 14 banks which were predicted as non-bankrupt but 7 banks were wrongly predicted as bankrupt, turned out to be non-bankrupt.
-Whereas, the 7 predicted as non-bankrupt were further observed as non bankrupt and 16 were predicted correctly as bankrupt.
+In one year prior to bankruptcy that is Year-1, observed non-bankrupt cases are 14 banks which were predicted as non-bankrupt but 7 banks that were wrongly predicted as bankrupt, turned out to be non-bankrupt.
+Whereas, the 7 were predicted as nonbankrupt which further observed as non-bankrupt and 16 were predicted correctly as bankrupt.
 Thus, the overall correct prediction percentage is 70.45.

-However, in Year-2, observed non-bankrupt are 13 banks which were predicted as non-bankrupt banks but 10 which were wrongly predicted as bankrupt but they turned out to be non-bankrupt.
-Whereas, 8 were predicted as non-bankrupt which further observed as non bankrupt and 13 were predicted correctly as bankrupt.
+However, in Year-2, observed non-bankrupt are 13 banks which were predicted as non-bankrupt banks but 10 which were wrongly predicted as bankrupt ,turned out to be nonbankrupt.
+Whereas, the 8 were predicted as non-bankrupt which further observed as non bankrupt and 13 were predicted correctly as bankrupt.
 Thus, the overall correct prediction percentage turned out in two years prior to bankruptcy is 61.36.